 Once you have completed all of the above stages you will apply to the Royal Court to join the Guernsey Bar.
 Once your application is approved, you will be called to the Royal Court to swear an oath before the Court that you will uphold the responsibilities, loyalties and obligations of the Guernsey Bar.
 After this swearing in ceremony you may then hold yourself out as a Guernsey Advocate.

 Once called, you may appear in the Magistrates Court by yourself and do all the work that an Advocate does.
 If, however, you are to appear before any division of the Royal Court during the three months following call to the Guernsey Bar, you must be accompanied by your Pupil Master or another Advocate of at least one year's standing.

 NB: Satisfy residency requirements

-Prior to being called to the Guernsey Bar you must have been ordinarily resident in the Bailiwick of Guernsey for at least two years after the age of 16, or for one year if you have local residential qualifications.
+Prior to being called to the Guernsey Bar you must have been ordinarily resident in the Bailiwick of Guernsey for at least two years after the age of 16.